Chapter 1 : Spectrum

 She wasn’t a child genius like her brother Hugo.
 She wasn’t set to become the next Minister for Magic like her mum.
 She didn't have an international joke shop business which had galleons flooding in like her dad and uncle George had.
 All she had was some crummy flat out in Croydon which was prone to leaking when it rained, and a couple of amateur articles in the back sections of the Daily Prophet.
 Well, it was all she had for now; she was determined to make something of herself one day.

 In a family as big as the Weasleys it was sometimes hard to find your place.
 Your chance to shine.
 Even her job here was thanks to her aunt Ginny, who was the sports editor of the Daily Prophet.
 Rose couldn’t even use this as her claim to fame.
-All she wanted was something that was hers and no one else’s, hopefully this article would bring that to her.
+All she wanted was something that was hers and no one else’s, hopefully this article would bring her that.

 She was so absorbed in her work that she failed to notice the arrival of her two friends, Tabitha and Lorcan.
 “Are you still not done working, Rose?
 Everyone’s off to the Leaky Cauldron for after work drinks, and you’d better be coming.
 Even Sophia’s going, and you know how she rarely ventures outside of her house.
 You can’t stay shut up in here forever,” Tabitha whined.
-She leaned against her desk and began drumming her purple figernails against it, her hair swinging in rhythm.
+Leaning against Rose's desk, she began drumming her purple fingernail against it, her hair swinging in rhythm.

 Rose glanced up from her work and made a face at Tabitha for being interrupted.
-She then began tapping her quill against the desk to reinforce the idea.
 They should know how important this article was to her; she told those two and Molly everything.

 Most of the family seemed to think it was strange that she was so close with Molly; after all, she was a squib and a librarian on top of that.
 But Molly understood.
 She knew what it felt like to be one of the Weasleys who was overlooked.
 It didn't bother her as much as it used to, she had grown used to it almost.
-Yet, it still didn't mean that she wasn't craving that longed for attention.
+Yet, it still didn't mean that she wasn't craving that longed for attention the others seemed to get every minute.

 “I heard your aunt Ginny’s buying the drinks as well, and you know how she never has a limit on how much she spends.
 It will only be for a couple of hours, and then you can finish your article,” Lorcan joined in with the pleading.
 Rose couldn't help eye his brown hair shining in the light.
 He was so different to his brother, so different to his entire family in fact with the way he shunned their 'mythological crap' as he put it in favour of science.

 “I’d best not.
 I’ve nearly finished this, and if I go out it will never be done.
-I’ll see you on Monday,” Rose said regretfully.
+I’ll see you on Monday,” Rose said sadly, pulling a face to show them that she meant it.
 It was the right decision; well, it felt like the right decision.
 The idea of being able to hand in a completed article to Pierston did seem more enjoyable than watching her middle aged aunt play drinking games with her friends.
 Rose shuddered while recalling the memories of the previous Christmas party.
-Given that Uncle Harry had to pick his wife up was proof of how bad it had gotten.
+Given that Uncle Harry had to pick his wife up at the end of the evening as she wasn't even responding to her name was proof of how bad it had gotten.

 Tabitha and Lorcan didn’t seem too happy with her decision with their forlorn faces.
 They bid her a quick farewell, before hurrying out of the office ready to brave the bleak weather.
 They looked polar opposites walking next to one another.
 Tabitha with her bright purple hair to match her nails and walking in heels so high she kept on stumbling.
 Then there was Lorcan, who was dwarfed by most even if they weren't wearing heels, and his dress was considerably more conservative than Tabitha's.